Annytomica/kumiko-community-hub/README.md

 When logged in:
    - can the like button at bottom of article be seen?
    - can the like button be clicked to register article as liked
-      i. does the heart go dark to indicate like ii. does the like counter increase by 1 to show registering of like iii. do you get a confirmation of like being recieved?
+      - does the heart go dark to indicate like
+      - does the like counter increase by 1 to show registering of like
+      - do you get a confirmation of like being recieved?
    - can you unlike a liked article?
-      i. does the heart go empty to indicate no like ii. does the like counter decrease by 1 to show removal of like iii. do you get a confirmation of like being removed?
+      - does the heart go empty to indicate no like
+      - does the like counter decrease by 1 to show removal of like
+      - do you get a confirmation of like being removed?
 When logged out:
    - does the like button disappear?
    - can you still see the same number of registered likes?